FDio/csit/docs/report/vpp_performance_tests/packet_throughput_graphs/ipv4.rst

 configurations of VPP worker thread(s), a.k.a.
 VPP data plane thread (s), and their physical CPU core(s) placement.

-Title of each graph is a regex (regular expression) matching all plotted test case throughput measurements.
+*Title of each graph* is a regex (regular expression) matching all plotted throughput test cases, *X-axis labels* are indeces of csit-vpp-perf-1701 jobs that created result output files used as data sources for the graph, *Y-axis labels* are measured Packets Per Second [pps] values, and the *graph legend* identifes the plotted test suites.

 .. note::